 Except I was curious how it would fare with my iPhone for simple astrophotography.
 I captured the images and video, but then I let them sit in my folders for a bit.
 So much so that when I finally did start playing with them, I totally forgot they were taken on the 4SE, not my standard 8SE.
 I was a bit disappointed with my processing, but when I realized earlier today they were all on the 4SE, my expectations changed!

-So the equipment was a Celestron NexStar 4SE, with stock alt-az mount and tripod not set in wedge mode, iPhone XS Max, 25mm Plossl, and the Celestron NexYZ phone adapter. » Read the rest
+So the equipment was a Celestron NexStar 4SE, with stock alt-az mount and tripod not set in wedge mode, iPhone XS Max, 25mm Plossl, and the Celestron NexYZ phone adapter.
+By the time I started imaging, the moon had set behind the neighbour’s house, so I was focused on planets.

 As I mentioned in the last post, I am a fair-weather astronomer.
 So even though I want to do “more” this year for astronomy, back in January, I debated whether I could allow myself to skip the lunar eclipse, seriously considering avoiding setting up because it was just TOO DAMN COLD to be working with a metal tube for very long, not to mention freezing my hands, nose and feet.
 Or having my glasses continually fogging up.
 Meh.
 But in the end, I decided I would set up…I mean, I have to, if I want to consider myself an astronomer, right?
 But then it clouded over and I could pretend to be miffed while secretly being relieved.
 But if last year was any indication, I need to make a much greater effort to get out there and observe other than waiting just for our monthly Star Parties.